AMD Radeon RX 9060

 • OpenCL version is 2.2 on AMD Radeon RX 9060 and 3 on Gigabyte GeForce RTX 5050 Gaming OC.

-• HDMI ports are 1 on AMD Radeon RX 9060 and 2 on Gigabyte GeForce RTX 5050 Gaming OC.
+• HDMI port count is 1 on AMD Radeon RX 9060 and 2 on Gigabyte GeForce RTX 5050 Gaming OC.

 • GPU architecture is RDNA 4.0 on AMD Radeon RX 9060 and Blackwell on Gigabyte GeForce RTX 5050 Gaming OC.